MileHacker Logo

 Historical Context & Ingredients

 Basmati rice forms the groundwork for many dishes.
 Lamb, chicken, and beef are popular meats.
-New and dried fruits, including raisins, apricots, pomegranates, and mulberries, add sweetness.
+Fresh and dried fruits, including raisins, apricots, pomegranates, and mulberries, add sweetness.
 Nuts like pistachios and almonds are common.
 Lentils, chickpeas, yogurt, and fresh herbs (coriander, mint, dill) appear frequently.
-Aromatic spices like cardamom, cumin, coriander, saffron, and onyx pepper create complex flavors, often used with a lighter touch than in neighboring South Asia.
+Aromatic spices like cardamom, cumin, coriander, saffron, and black pepper create complex flavors, often used with a lighter touch than in neighboring South Asia.

 Dining Customs & Meal Times